 As years have gone by more and more hybrid cars have started to enter the used car market and there are now plenty of options available, even if you have a budget of under £10,000.
 Due to more advanced technology, used PHEVs tend to be priced a bit higher but it won't be long before they begin to feature in this article.
 Below we highlight 10 used hybrid cars you could get behind the wheel of for less than £10k.

 Lexus CT 200h

-There are quite a few early models available for under £10,000 now, which is excellent value for what is still a technologically advanced and comfortable luxury vehicle.
+With this self-charging hybrid you'd be receiving excellent value for what is still a technologically advanced and comfortable luxury vehicle.

 Toyota Auris Hybrid